Parentification

 Children growing up around emotional instability, addiction, conflict, or unpredictability often become highly emotionally alert.

-Over time, many adults lose connection to their own emotional safety and internal stability.
+Over time, many adults lose connection with their own sense of emotional safety while carrying chronic tension and exhaustion.

 Movement Toward Healing with Family Constellations